cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * Linear regression.

 This VDAF does not have an aggregation parameter.
 Instead, the output share is derived from an input share by applying a fixed map.
-See {{hits}} for an example of a VDAF that makes meaningful use of the aggregation parameter.
+See {{poplar1}} for an example of a VDAF that makes meaningful use of the aggregation parameter.

 While the construction is derived from the original Prio system [CGB17], `prio3`